gbenezer/ControlODESymulation/README.md

 #### Phase 2 (Current):
 - Refactoring of DiscreteTimeSystem
+    - Assess what additional tests to add to StochasticDiscretizer unit test suite and debug if necessary
     - Construct DiscreteSimulator that uses Discretizer to handle trajectory simulation
         - Make sure this can support both autonomous and controlled systems
     - Construct StochasticDiscreteSimulator